Dulce Pereira

-Dulce Pereira (born 1954) is a Brazilian adjunct professor at the Federal University of Ouro Preto (UFOP).
+Dulce Pereira (born 1954) is a Brazilian architect, environmentalist, and professor.
 Among other activities she has been the president of the Palmares Cultural Foundation and, as a Brazilian diplomat, president of the Community of Portuguese Language Countries.
 As of 2024 she was employed by the Brazilian Ministry of Women.
 Pereira is a long-time member of the Workers' Party (Partido dos Trabalhadores - PT).

 Early life and education

 Dulce Pereira was born in 1954 in São José do Rio Preto in the interior of São Paulo state in Brazil.
 She was the daughter of a nurse and a housewife.
 She studied at public schools in São José do Rio Preto, and has said that on occasions she lacked money to buy school uniforms.
 During the Brazilian economic crisis of 1962 to 1968, she has been quoted as saying that she ate pasta every day.
 At the age of seventeen she took part in a student competition, winning a scholarship to the United States, where she went to school at the South Milwaukee High School.
 There, she lived with a family who supported the Democratic Party and she began to participate in the black student movement.
 During that period, she met members of the African National Congress, with whom she maintained close friendships.

 Between 1975 and 1980 Pereira studied architecture and urbanism at the University of Brasília (UnB) and graduated with a thesis on a "Project for a residential and commercial complex suited to ecology and local history".
 In 1979 she studied English at the University of Michigan.
 Between 1984 and 1985 she studied at the Instituto de Pesquisas e Estudos Afro Brasileiros (Institute of Afro-Brazilian Research and Studies - IPEAFRO), and produced a thesis on "Spatial occupation defined by historical inequalities in racist societies".
 In 2009 she started to study for a PhD. on "History and Atlantic Connections: cultures and powers" from the Federal University of Maranhão (UFMA) in Maranhão state.
 Her work on this degree was interrupted by several other periods of study, including at the Fundação Getulio Vargas (FGV) in São Paulo state in 2022, where she studied law and development; the University of São Paulo Ribeirão Preto campus in 2018, where she studied "networks and processes for comprehensive repair in areas affected by socio-technological disasters"; and at the Federal University of Ouro Preto (UFOP) in 2012, where she studied materials engineering.